akira-nishiyama/vivado_cmake_helper/README.md

 Or use find_package() with xxx-config.cmake, findxxx.cmake.

 # License
-This software is released under the MIT License, see LICENSE.
+This software is released under the MIT License where except otherwise indicated, see LICENSE.